charizzo/ale_ebc/README.md

 - `max_num_frames_per_episode`: `300` --  Ends each episode after this number of frames.
 0 means never.
 - `color_averaging`: `false` --  Phosphor blends screens to reduce flicker
 - `record_screen_dir`: `""` -- Saves game screen images to save_directory. "" means don't save screenshots.
 - `record_sound_filename`: `""` -- Saves game sound file as a .wav. "" means don't save the game's sound file.
-There is a known bug with saving and syncing up the sound file with the game's screenshots-turned-video: https://github.com/mgbellemare/Arcade-Learning-Environment/issues/121
+There is a known bug with saving and syncing up the sound file with the game's screenshots-turned-video: https://github.com/mgbellemare/Arcade-Learning-Environment/issues/121; Furthermore, this funcitonality doesn't actually work both on Mac (doens't compile) and Linux (doesn't save .wav file)
 - `repeat_action_probability`: `0` -- Stochasticity in the environment.
 It is the probability the previous action will repeated without executing the new one.
 - `run_length_encoding`: `true` --  Encodes data using run-length encoding.
 Used for FIFO only (therefore, unused here)
 - `bias`: `false` -- Implements an input bias neuron to prevent network stagnation (though is is probably not needed..)